Hijiki: Appearance and preparation

 Hijiki is green to brown in colour when found in the wild.
-A fisherman and a professional diver harvest the hijiki with a sickle at low tide of the spring tide of May from March.
-After collection, the seaweed is boiled and dried to be sold as dried hijiki.
-Dried processed hijiki turns black.
-To prepare dried hijiki for cooking, it is first soaked in water then cooked with ingredients like soy sauce and sugar to make a dish.
+Fishermen and professional divers harvest the hijiki with a sickle at low tide during the spring tide from May to March.
+After collection, the seaweed is boiled and dried before being sold as dried hijiki.
+Once processed, dried hijiki turns black.
+To prepare dried hijiki for cooking, it is first soaked in water then cooked with ingredients like soy sauce and sugar to make a dish that goes by the same name.

 In Japan, hijiki is normally eaten with other foods such as vegetables or fish.
 It may be added to foods that have been steamed, boiled, marinated in soy sauce or fish sauce, cooked in oil, or added to soup, stir fries or quiches.
-Hijiki seaweed may be mixed with rice for sushi but is not used as a wrap to prepare sushi.
-Konjac (konnyaku) gel in Japan is typically prepared with hijiki mixed in to give it its characteristic grey color and texture.
+Hijiki may be mixed with rice, but not used as a wrap, to prepare sushi.
+Konjac is typically prepared with hijiki mixed in to give the dish known by the same name its characteristic grey color and texture.

 In Korea, the seaweed is called tot (톳) and eaten as namul (seasoned vegetable side dish) or cooked with bap (rice).

-Nutrition

-Hijiki contains dietary fiber and minerals such as iron, calcium, and magnesium.
-Dietary fiber is good for the intestine and iron helps to prevent anemia.
-The ratio of calcium to magnesium in hijiki is 2 to 1.